Is Coaching Right for Me?

 Step II.
-Decide if you'd like to have a complimentary one-hour session with me.
-This session may be in person (Northern Virginia area only), by phone or Skype.
+Decide if you’d like to have a complimentary twenty-minute session with me.
+This session may be via phone, Skype, Facetime or Discord.
 If you would like an initial consultation, please supply the following information prior to your first coaching session:

 Day / times you would like your coaching session:

 Short description of what you would like to work on (can be a few words or phrase, or longer):

 Step III.
 I will respond to your request within a week.
 After our session, I will provide some recommendations for future sessions via email.

 Step IV.
 You decide whether you would like to continue with coaching.

 How to Get Started Summary: Free twenty-minute session (phone, Skype, Facetime, Discord) with follow-up email outlining a proposal designed especially for you.
 If you would like to continue, you will be asked to pay in advance for the package of your choice or for one session.
 You may need just one session to help improve your marriage to your satisfaction or prefer to invest in various coaching packages.

 The answer to this question reflects my values and professional approach.
 It also shows how I differ from other coaches.
 Let me show you in more detail by discussing what happens before our initial consultation and after our consultation.

 Before our consultation: You pay only after you’ve become familiar with my background, philosophies and approach.
 You should be able to make a determination by spending time on this website and after we’ve talked for twenty minutes.
 You are determining whether I am the right fit for you and your needs.
 If you believe that I can help you, the next step is to read my follow-up email you will receive within a week, decide if you would like to continue and then submit your payment through Paypal.